 The call disconnected, Tony already dialling another on his cell.
 “Pepper?
 I’m gonna need you to cancel all my appointments for the next 48 hours.
 No, it’s actually important.
 Really, really.
 Like, not even supermodels are involved.
 Pretty please?
 Okay.
 I’m leaving now, bye!”

-When Tony first inherited Stark Industries, he was flooded with paperwork that Obadiah had to walk him through, reviewing each department and what he could expect from it, each project and its progress.
+When Tony first inherited Stark Industries, he was deluged by paperwork that Obadiah had to walk him through, reviewing each department and what he could expect from it, each project and its progress.
 Among them was a yearly expedition that was run in collaboration with the Navy.

 “Why are we building them submarines?”
 Tony had asked at one point, peering at the project outline.
 “It looks like we’re not even getting paid for anything beyond the product, and we have employees out there.”

 “Ah,” Obie had said, grimacing.
 “That one, I’m afraid, we can’t do anything about.
-Howard was adamant about it.”
+Howard was adamant.”

 Tony had raised an eyebrow.
 “Dad never did anything with the company that wasn’t at least somewhat profitable.”